Back to blog

 Making statements useful

 Reading bank statements is important but tedious.
 The modern approach is to let an app do it for you.
-Steady connects to your bank and turns that wall of transaction codes into a clear spending breakdown — by category, over time, with trends and insights.
+Steady connects to your bank via open banking and turns that wall of transaction codes into a clear spending breakdown — by category, over time, with trends and insights.

 Share